SolaceLabs/solace-integration-guides/docs/_guides/assets/solaceMessaging.md

   </tr>
 </table>

-There are several ways you can get access to Solace Messaging and find these required properties.
+There are several ways you can get access to Solace messaging and find these required properties.

 ### Option 1: Use Solace Cloud